How to Lead Executives as the CEO?

 • Dependable: Does the executive do what they say they will do when they say they will do it?
 Can they be relied upon to act on behalf of the Chief Executive on specific activities and represent the strategic direction consistently?

-Now for each executive in your team list them out, see the referenced table below as an example.
-Now use this scale and rate you, executives, on a scale of 1-10 and use the color code against those qualifiers.
+Now, for each executive in your team, list them out; see the referenced table below as an example.
+Now, use this scale and rate yourself, executives, on a scale of 1-10, and use the color code against those qualifiers.

 Rate executive on a scale of 1-10 with the respective Red, Yellow, and Green.